PacketAnglers/containerlab/CONTAINERLAB.md

 # ContainerLab using GCP

+This repositiory outlines the steps needed to create a GCP Account to create a VM to run ContainerLab.
 ## Step 1: Create GCP Account

 https://console.cloud.google.com/

 Free $300 Credit to use.
 No autocharge after free trial ends.

-Typical VM Usage Fee is:  $0.25/hr
+Typical VM Usage Fee is:  $0.25/hr (8 vCPUs 32GM RAM)
-8 vCPUs 32GM RAM

 Disk and Public Static IP Address - additional cost (but minimal)